 Why is there cost data for only some of the campaigns?

 Even if there are several Facebook users with permissions to run campaigns in the Facebook Business Manager, only one of them is required to perform the Facebook login described above.

-Is there Facebook cost data for retargeting campaigns?
+Is Facebook cost data displayed for retargeting campaigns?

 Why Does the Facebook Cost Configuration Window Close Before Login

 If you are signed in to Facebook on the same browser that you are performing the configuration, the window automatically connects to Facebook using those credentials and if access has already been granted to AppsFlyer's app, then there is nothing to do and the window closes.